-Following representations of the Progress Association, Constable Kelly was appointed to serve in Beecroft from April 1898.
-The Police leased the original home of Mr Abram at present day 35 Wongala Crescent as the police station and residence.
-Upon Constable Kelly enlisting to serve in the Boer War, Constable William Wade arrived in February 1900.
-In 1904 he was promoted to first class constable and then in 1905 was transferred to Hornsby.
+Following representations of the Progress Association made as a consequence of the Allard robbery, Constable Kelly was appointed to serve in Beecroft from April 1898.
+The Police leased a home on the original property of Mr Abram in Beecroft, at present day 35 Wongala Crescent as the police station and residence .
+In addition to a home and office, they also gave Constable Kelly a bicycle to assist in his duties – however he could not ride .
+Upon Constable Kelly enlisting to serve in the Boer War , Constable William Wade arrived in February 1900, having been transferred from Picton.
+In 1904 he was promoted to first class constable and then in 1905 was transferred to Hornsby .

 Following a tip off, NSW Police detectives and customs officers raided the Copeland Road East home of May Alice Quan in March 1918.
 They were looking for opium.
 They had unsuccessfully mounted a watch the previous night to see if there would be any attempt to move the drugs.